 Regardless of the underlying pathology, transfusion is not a curative therapy but an acute treatment for a symptom of the underlying process.
 Therefore, patients without a goal of cure remain eligible for transfusion as a part of symptom management.
 Yet, unique questions arise when considering the use of the scarce resource of HLA platelets for patients near the end of life.
 The key benefit of HLA platelets is for refractory patients who need ongoing, long-term transfusion.
 It is reasonable to consider reserving HLA platelets for those patients with longer life expectancies.
 Diverting HLA platelets to a patient who will not receive the long-term benefit is potentially diverting them away from a patient who will.
-Alternative strategies do exist for bleeding patients like Emma, including the use of random platelets, local hemorrhage control, and so on.
-The preemptive use of HLA platelets as a prophylactic against alloimmunization should not be attempted; it creates an undue burden on the population and causes a delay in platelet delivery and associated symptom relief [12, 13].
+Alternative strategies do exist for bleeding patients like Emma, including the use of HLA platelets as a prophylactic against alloimmunization should not be attempted; it creates an undue burden on the population and causes a delay in platelet delivery and associated symptom relief [12, 13].